 Your leaders set the tone as role models.
 Their words and actions are powerful in inspiring others and bringing about meaningful change.
 Their involvement and sponsorship in DE&I activities is essential.
 Companies that have above-average leadership diversity generate 19% higher innovation revenues than those with below-average diversity.

-Prioritize inclusive leadership.
+Prioritize inclusive leadership when thinking about how to promote diversity and inclusion at work.
 Leaders who demonstrate behaviors such as courage, curiosity, and cultural intelligence tend to enable cultures that encourage inclusiveness.

-Action: Expose your leaders to the reality of different peoples' experiences of discrimination and exclusion.
-Through mentoring, storytelling, or pure data, they need to be convinced of the importance of DE&I.
+Action: Expose your leaders to the reality of different peoples’ experiences of discrimination and exclusion.
+Through mentoring, storytelling, or pure data, they need to be convinced of the importance of promoting diversity, equity, and inclusion at work.

 5. Open up the conversation